SoftwareAG/c8y-docs/content/users-guide/sensor-app-bundle/device-control.md

 The {{< sensor-app >}} can receive real-time control commands from {{< product-c8y-iot >}}.

-You can create a dashboard for your smartphone device as described in [Cockpit > Dashboards](/users-guide/cockpit/#dashboards).
+You can create a dashboard for your smartphone device as described in [Cockpit > Working with dashboards](/users-guide/cockpit/#dashboards).

-For details on how to add new widgets to the dashboard, see [Cockpit > Widgets collection](/users-guide/cockpit/#widgets).
+For details on how to add new widgets to the dashboard, see [Cockpit > Widgets collection](/users-guide/cockpit/#widgets-collection).

 The "Message sending" widget can be used to send simple text notifications to a smartphone.
 Simply enter the required text into the widget and click **Send**.
 The message will appear as a pop-up alert on the device.